angular/angular/aio/content/guide/content-projection.md

 region="multi-slot"></code-example>

 In some cases, you might want to project content as a different element.
 For example, the content you want to project might be a child of another element.
-You can accomplish this by using the `ngProjectAs` attribute.
+Accomplish this with the `ngProjectAs` attribute.

 For instance, consider the following HTML snippet: